adam-p/adam-p.github.com/content/unpub/2023-06-03-parenting-tips.md

 ## Emotional satiation

-If you kid needs a hug (or other comfort), give it to them until they pull away first.
+If your kid needs a hug (or other comfort), give it to them until they pull away first.
 Let them drink as much comfort from you as they need, and give them no sense that you're pulling away while they need more.

 This is harder than it sounds, and is sometimes beyond our emotional reserves and time.
 Remind yourself that it'll be very rare after about age 6.